 Firstly, any force majeure regime should be clearly-defined and codified in advance.
+Specifically, national budgetary constraints must not be a factor.

-Secondly - and regarding what happens if force majeure is called, any affected allowances should automatically be added to the next auction on the calendar, irrespective of the auction process (or the next three auctions in the case where auctions are held monthly and there is little time until the following auction post-force majeure).
+Secondly, regarding what happens if force majeure is called, any affected allowances should automatically be added to the next auction on the calendar, irrespective of the auction process (or the next three auctions in the case where auctions are held monthly and there is little time until the following auction post-force majeure).
 The impact which this will have will depend on the frequency of auctions i.e. the greater the volumes and time between auctions, the greater the disruptive effect.
+If the disruptive effect of waiting for the next auction is too great, then the EUAs could possibly be sold without auction.